joshgerdes/jekyll-uno/_posts/2022-08-09-create-a-public-holidays-api-using-microsoft-azure.md

 author: Luke
 categories:
 - Azure
-toc: false
+toc: true
 header:
   teaser: "/uploads/azureportal_storagebrowser_api_table.png"

 ---
-Using a previous [blog post](https://luke.geek.nz/azure/turn-on-a-azure-virtual-machine-using-azure-automation/tomation "Turn on a Azure Virtual Machine using Azure Automation ") I did on using a third-party API _(Application Programming Interface)_ to start a Virtual Machine when it wasn't a Public Holiday, I had a thought on what could be an option if I wanted an API only accessible on an internal network or if I wanted to include custom Holidays such as Star Wars day or company holidays?
+Using a previous [blog post](https://luke.geek.nz/azure/turn-on-a-azure-virtual-machine-using-azure-automation/tomation "Turn on a Azure Virtual Machine using Azure Automation"){:target="_blank"} I did on using a third-party API _(Application Programming Interface)_ to start a Virtual Machine when it wasn't a Public Holiday, I had a thought on what could be an option if I wanted an API only accessible on an internal network or if I wanted to include custom Holidays such as Star Wars day or company holidays?
 And could I create and query my API using Microsoft Azure services?
 You can!

 ### Overview

 > Today we will create a base Public Holidays API using several Microsoft Azure serverless services, such as Azure Function, Azure Storage Account and API Management.

-_Note: As this is a demonstration, I will be using a_ [_Consumption-based Azure Function_](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale?WT.mc_id=AZ-MVP-5004796 "Azure Functions hosting options") _and Azure storage account, and although it is a good place to start - depending on your requirements, you may be better off with Azure Function Premium Plan to avoid cold-start times, and if you need a high amount of requests and writes (GET and POSTs) and resiliency, then replace the Storage account table with a_ [_Cosmos DB_](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction?WT.mc_id=AZ-MVP-5004796 "Azure Cosmos DB")_._
+_Note: As this is a demonstration, I will be using a_ [_Consumption-based Azure Function_](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale?WT.mc_id=AZ-MVP-5004796 "Azure Functions hosting options"){:target="_blank"} _and Azure storage account, and although it is a good place to start - depending on your requirements, you may be better off with Azure Function Premium Plan to avoid cold-start times, and if you need a high amount of requests and writes (GET and POSTs) and resiliency, then replace the Storage account table with a_ [_Cosmos DB_](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction?WT.mc_id=AZ-MVP-5004796 "Azure Cosmos DB"){:target="_blank"}_._

 The solution will be made up of the following: